-The Galaxy S21 FE's specs remain a mystery.
+The Galaxy S21 FE's specs remain unconfirmed.
 But looking back at the S20 FE compared to the S20, the S21 FE is likely to only be a modest downgrade on the S21 — with a price tag to match.

 Thanks again to SamMobile, we know Samsung is currently plugging away on a Galaxy device bearing the model designation SM-G990B, internet speculation has pegged this as the Galaxy S21 FE.

 Assuming this model number is the S21 FE, then we know it’ll be 5G-ready, run Android 11, and come with a choice of 128GB or 256GB of storage.
 The phone is also tipped be available in multiple colors: white, gray/silver, pink, light green and violet.
 Ross Young says that there will be six colors: Navy, Lavender, Mint, Red, White and Orange.
 Recent Geekbench results point to a Snapdragon 888 and 6GB of RAM, though the single- and multicore scores were low.

 We don't know about the rear camera yet, but the front camera is set to pack in a 32MP sensor.
 That's the same resolution as the Galaxy S20 FE, and significantly higher than the 10MP front camera on the Galaxy S21 and S21 Plus.

 Of course, it could also improve on the S21 in some areas.
 The S20 FE had a bigger battery than the standard S20 despite it being the entry point of the range.
 So hopefully, the S21 FE will add in some features we felt the S21 was lacking a little.
 Based on regulatory filings in China, a listing for a phone thought to be the S21 FE indicates support for 25W charging.